Damage following a fire

 • How do I get rid of the smoke smell in a fire-damaged property?

-Start by airing out the space and removing all damaged materials.
-Wash all hard surfaces, but for embedded smells in walls or soft furnishings, you’ll likely need professional smoke damage cleaning using industrial deodorisers or soda blasting.
+In smaller spaces and residential properties, start by airing out the space and removing all damaged materials.
+Wash all hard surfaces, but for embedded smells in walls or soft furnishings.
+If the smell persists or you have further damage you’ll likely need professional smoke damage cleaning using industrial deodorisers or soda blasting.

 • Can smoke damage make you sick?